Disaster and civil unrest

 During such a challenging time, it is vital that you look after your physical and mental health and wellbeing.
 If you are in Australia, you can access the following services:

-- Deakin Medical Centre – consultations are free with your Overseas Health Cover (OSHC).
+- Deakin Medical Centre provide free consultations with your Overseas Health Cover (OSHC).

-- Counselling and Psychological Support (CAPS) – free and confidential support from qualified counsellors and social workers.
+- Deakin's Counselling service provide free and confidential support from qualified counsellors and social workers.

-- Disability support – if you have a disability, health or mental health condition that affects your study or participation in uni life, the Disability Resource Centre can help with information and services.
+- Disability support can assist if you have a disability, health or mental health condition that affects your study or participation in university life.

-- Multifaith chaplains – offering compassionate support to everyone, whether you’re religious or not.
+- Multifaith chaplains offer compassionate support to everyone, whether you’re religious or not.